 Request access to this lesson.

 The consequences of climate change are particularly acute in Northern latitudes; Alaska experiences the effects of global warming at twice the rate as the contiguous United States, creating an existential threat to sea otters potentially on par with the devastation seen during the periods of Russian and early American colonization.
-This lesson examines the severe effects that climate change has on the marine ecosystems inhabited by sea otters, particularly as it manifests into increased ocean temperatures, ocean acidification, algal blooms, and wildfires.
+This lesson examines the severe effects that climate change has on the marine ecosystems inhabited by sea otters, particularly as it manifests in increased ocean temperatures, ocean acidification, algal blooms, and wildfires.

 Request access to this lesson.